 Parents and College Students, Keep Current with COVID-19 Data

-Two new data dashboards are being released to monitor COVID-19 at SUNY colleges and universities and local schools.
+Two data dashboards monitor COVID-19 at SUNY colleges and universities and local schools.

 New York State launched a COVID tracker to monitor cases at SUNY colleges and universities.
 The Department of Health will be issuing regulations to require colleges to notify the state when they have 100 COVID-19 cases and could have to transition to remote learning.
 To address, monitor and mitigate the spread of COVID across SUNY, New York also launched a case tracker database for SUNY's 64 colleges and universities.
 Updated daily, the dashboard will provide case counts for each individual campus, among other data.